Why Indian Weddings Last Three Days

 If you’ve never been to an Indian wedding ceremony, you may be shocked to find out that they don’t last just a few hours like most Western weddings.
 Indian weddings are spread over days, leaving many Westerners wondering why.
 The short answer?

-The sheer number of details, traditions, and ceremonies involved with them, mean that a single day of celebration simply isn’t enough.
+The sheer number of details, traditions, and ceremonies involved with them, means that a single day of celebration simply isn’t enough.
 In fact, most last at least three days.

 Traditionally, How Many Days Does an Indian Wedding Last?